 Q: How much material do I need to use with this vape?

 The recommended way to use this vape for maximum vapor production is with a fully packed oven.
-Depending on how finely your material is ground up the amount needed to fill the chamber ranges from 0.2g to 0.4g, and it’s usually somewhere around 0.3g.
+Depending on how finely your material is ground up the amount needed to fill the chamber ranges from 0.3g to 0.4g.
 When you fully pack you can expect approximately 20 full draws before your herbs are spent.

-Here’s what a full oven looks like after lightly packing it down, which is 0.3g of herbs ground up in the Finishing grinder:
+Here’s what a full oven looks like after packing it down, which is 0.3g to 0.4g of herbs ground up in the Finishing grinder:

-First thing you do is pack your herb chamber about half full, which is usually about 0.15g, and then lightly pack it down so it looks like this:
+First thing you do is pack your herb chamber about half full, which is usually about 0.15g-0.2g, and then pack it down so it looks like this:

 Now for this next step I’m sure there are various ways this can be accomplished, but what I’ve been doing is using a plain old round pipe screen.